It’s bloodied bell bottoms and broken dreams in John Badham’s startling portrayal of New York City life

 Of course, reality is a much different prospect.
-The glitz and glam may hold up for a few hours, but beneath the gloss of chemical highs New York is an unforgiving place for the young and directionless, particularly for a kid whose family lives under a cloud of shame.
-For Tony’s parents, image is everything too, but while their son finds his identity wearing bell-bottom trousers and platform shoes, they daub themselves in the cloth of Catholicism, investing all of their pride in Tony’s older brother Frank Jr. (Martin Shakar), who has spent his entire life lurching in the shadow of expectation just to allow them some kind of worth in a repressed community that is married to the church.
+The glitz and glam may hold up for a few hours, but beneath the gloss of chemical highs New York is an unforgiving place for the young and directionless — particularly for a kid whose family lives under a cloud of shame.
+For Tony’s parents, image is everything too, but while their son finds his identity wearing bell bottom trousers and platform shoes, they daub themselves in the cloth of Catholicism, investing all of their pride in Tony’s older brother Frank Jr. (Martin Shakar), a person who has spent his entire life lurching in the shadow of expectation just to allow them some kind of worth in a repressed community that is married to the church.

-The movie was a phenomenon at a time when Disco Fever was sweeping the nation.
+Saturday Night Fever was a phenomenon at a time when disco fever was sweeping the nation.
 When the film debuted, Paramount arranged for an old-fashioned Hollywood premier at Mann’s Chinese theatre in Hollywood, and fans took to the streets in their screaming droves.
-It was the biggest, most spectacular opening in years, but of all the celebrities who came out to be a part of it, it was the movie’s streetwise protagonist who the people came to see.
+It was the biggest, most spectacular opening in years, but of all the celebrities looking to hog the limelight, it was the movie’s streetwise protagonist who the people came to see.
 Everybody wanted to dress like John Travolta after Saturday Night Fever.
 Men wanted to be him and women longed to share his spotlight.
 This was no phoney pretending how to dance.
-The young actor leaves his proverbial blood on the dance floor, and you marvel at every flail of rebellious flamboyance.
-This kid was the real deal.
+You marvel at every inch of rebellious flamboyance.
+This kid is the real deal.

 Tony Manero: You know, Connie, if you’re as good in bed as you are on the dance floor, I’ll bet you’re one lousy fuck.